flostracke/efor/README.md

   freq = 12, # Frequency.
 12 for monthly data, 1 for daily data
   parallel = FALSE
 )
-#> Disabling weekly seasonality.
-Run prophet with weekly.seasonality=TRUE to override this.
-#> Disabling daily seasonality.
-Run prophet with daily.seasonality=TRUE to override this.
-#> Disabling weekly seasonality.
-Run prophet with weekly.seasonality=TRUE to override this.
-#> Disabling daily seasonality.
-Run prophet with daily.seasonality=TRUE to override this.
-#> Disabling weekly seasonality.
-Run prophet with weekly.seasonality=TRUE to override this.
-#> Disabling daily seasonality.
-Run prophet with daily.seasonality=TRUE to override this.
-#> Disabling weekly seasonality.
-Run prophet with weekly.seasonality=TRUE to override this.
-#> Disabling daily seasonality.
-Run prophet with daily.seasonality=TRUE to override this.
 ```

 In order to create some plots and evaluate the performance we combine